Dook97/avl_trees/README.md

 ## Iterators

-An iterator facility is provided by the library.

 ### Creating an iterator

-There are several ways of obtaining an iterator via `avl_get_iterator`.
+An iterator is obtained via `avl_get_iterator`.
 The arguments to this macro are as follows:

 1. pointer to the dictionary structure
 2. lower bound of the iterator interval